Documents and policies

 Issues with images, video and audio

 All of the videos on our website are hosted on YouTube.
 Some of these videos may not be correctly captioned.
-We will make sure that all videos are correctly captioned by September 2020.
+Whilst we work to ensure that all videos are correctly captioned, we welcome reports of specific instances of this issue emailed to email@example.com, to which you will receive a reply within 10 working days.
+Where content is newly published on or after 23 September 2020, videos will be correctly captioned.

 Issues with interactive tools and transactions